kynx/saiku-client/README.md

 **will trash** any existing repository on the server. **Do not** run them against production - or any other Saiku you care about!

-The safest way to run the tests is using [buggtb/saikuce]'s docker image:
+The safest way to run the tests is using the [kynx/saikuce] docker image:

 ```
 docker pull kynx/saikuce